HCL-TECH-SOFTWARE/sample-angular-script-application/README.md

 ### Description

 This is an example of a simple application built with Angular CLI and the Bootstrap CSS library.
-It can run standalone with the `ng serve` command, and it can be imported into an HCL Script Application.
+It can run standalone with the `ng serve` command, and it can be imported into an HCL DX Script Application.
 It's an example of a Single Page Application (SPA), where the different views within a single index.html page are dynamically loaded by the Angular framework.
 When used in a Script Application, a SPA is displayed as one portlet on a page, possibly alongside other portlets.

 Here are the key features illustrated in the sample: